A-Jun's Braised Noodles

 Tainan Foods

-In the past, Lu Mian was primarily shared by Min-Nan people during weddings and various celebrations, symbolizing the sharing of joy with neighbors through the distribution of this dish.
-After enjoying the meal, neighbors would return small congratulatory gifts along with the bowls, conveying not only blessings to the host family but also the essence of reciprocity.
-This is why Lu Mian is often called the "Joyful Dish."
-Even a seemingly ordinary bowl of Lu Mian carries stories that reflect the wisdom of our ancestors.
-Today, across from the first-class historic site, Chihkan Tower, you can find "A Jun's Lu Mian," which not only adheres to traditional methods of preparing Lu Mian but also tells the story of this dish, allowing diners to enjoy its fragrant and silky texture.
-A bowl that may appear simple contains ingredients such as cabbage, radish, enoki mushrooms, black fungus, shiitake mushrooms, slices of pork, and fish paste.
+In the past, Lu Mian (braised noodles) was primarily shared by Minnan people during weddings and various celebrations, distributing the noodles as a way to foster a festive atmosphere with neighbors.
+After enjoying the meal, neighbors would return small gifts along with the bowls, conveying not only their blessings to the host but also the importance of reciprocity.
+This has led to Lu Mian being known as the "dish of good tidings."
+Even a seemingly ordinary bowl of Lu Mian carries the hidden stories that are the crystallization of ancestral wisdom.
+To this day, at "A Jun's Lu Mian," located directly opposite the Class I Historic Site Chihkan Tower, the tradition of cooking Lu Mian has been upheld.
+While recounting the story of Lu Mian, diners can still enjoy the fragrant, chewy, and smooth noodles.
+A bowl of what appears to be ordinary Lu Mian includes ingredients such as cabbage, radish, enoki mushrooms, wood ear mushrooms, shiitake mushrooms, sliced pork, and fish paste.

 Recommended Hotel Bookings